Multiple Queries with Multiple Keys: A Precise Prompt Matching Paradigm for Prompt-based Continual Learning: Related Work

 \textbf{Continual Learning.} Early continual learning methods can generally be classified into five categories: regularization-based methods \cite{kirkpatrick2017overcoming,li2017learning}, replay-based methods \cite{rebuffi2017icarl,shin2017continual}, optimization-based methods \cite{lopez2017gradient,mirzadeh2020understanding}, representation-based methods \cite{madaan2021representational,pham2021dualnet}, and architecture-based methods \cite{yan2021dynamically,wang2022foster}.
 Regularization-based methods address the forgetting problem by adding explicit regularization terms to balance the old and new tasks.
 Replay-based methods design strategies to retain important old samples in order to preserve the model's previous knowledge.
 Optimization-based methods aim to make the gradients of new and old tasks as independent as possible, avoiding interference in order to prevent forgetting.
 Representation-based methods enhance the compatibility with new knowledge through meta-learning \cite{finn2017model,ravi2017optimization} and self-supervised learning \cite{chen2020simple}.
 Architecture-based methods adapt to dynamic task objectives through dynamic networks.

 \textbf{Prompt-based Continual Learning.} Prompt-based methods are a type of continuous learning method based on pre-trained models.
 They leverage task-specific knowledge from the prompt and the generalized knowledge from the pre-trained model, resulting in superior performance.
-L2P \cite{wang2022learning} and DualPrompt \cite{wang2022dualprompt} introduce VPT into continual learning, where prompt vectors can be progressively expanded as tasks increase, thereby avoiding catastrophic forgetting caused by adjusting the same set of parameters for different tasks.
-L2P proposes a query-key matching approach for instance-wise prompt retrieval, while DualPrompt introduces general prompts to learn knowledge across tasks and provides general knowledge.
+L2P \cite{wang2022learning} and DualPrompt \cite{wang2022dualprompt} introduce Visual Prompt Tuning (VPT) into continual learning, where prompt vectors help mitigate catastrophic forgetting by providing task-specific conditioning while keeping the backbone frozen.
 CODA-P \cite{smith2023coda} introduces a decomposed attention-based prompt querying method, where prompts are combined with varying weights.
 ESN \cite{wang2023isolation} addresses stage interference and performance imbalance by using stage-isolated classifiers, energy normalization, and voting-based inference.
 EvoPrompt \cite{kurniawan2024evolving} addresses prompt selection mismatches and adaptive prompting challenges by using a dynamic, evolving prompt memory system that integrates reference and working prompts through optimal transport and bias adjustment.
+HiDe-Prompt \cite{wang2023hierarchical} optimizes intra-task prediction, task identity inference, and task-adaptive prediction, using task-specific prompts and contrastive regularization to overcome sub-optimality in self-supervised pretraining.
 CPrompt \cite{gao2024consistent} employs a random prompt selection training approach to address the issue of prompt inconsistency between training and testing phases.